futuregrid/manual/_sources/contributing.txt

 It is very easy to contribute to the existing manual.
 All you need is to e-mail us the changes.
-However, if you like it is also easy to set up the manual generation fromework on your local machine as described in a later section.
+However, if you like it is also easy to set up the manual generation framework on your local machine as described in a later section.

 Organisation of the Manual in Git